xyproto/orbiton/README.md

 ## Updating PKGBUILD files

 When editing `PKGBUILD` files, it is possible to press `ctrl-o` and select `Call Guessica` to update the `pkgver=` and `source=` fields, by a combination of guesswork and online searching.
-This functionality depends on the [Guessica](https://github.com/xyproto/guessica) package update utility.
+This functionality depends on the [Guessica](https://github.com/xyproto/guessica) package update utility being installed, and will only work for some `PKGBUILD` files.

 ## List of optional runtime dependencies